hoang-quoc-trung/remote-ssh-kaggle-vscode/ReadMe.md

 <br>

-This repository provides a convenient way to remotely connect to Kaggle using Visual Studio Code, enabling you to maximize the benefits of Kaggle's utilities.
+This repository provides a convenient way to remotely connect to Kaggle using Visual Studio Code with **password authentication**, enabling you to maximize the benefits of Kaggle's utilities.
 With this setup, you can maintain a continuous 12-hour session without interruptions.
 Additionally, you can extend the GPU usage from the default 30 hours per week to 42 hours by following a simple procedure (closing the notebook session at the end of the 29th hour, SSH back in, and maintain it for an additional 12 hours :v).
 This setup allows for easier usage of the terminal and debugging capabilities compared to the notebook interface provided by Kaggle.
 Furthermore, you can utilize and manage .`py files` effortlessly.

+**✨ Key Features:**
+- ✅ **Password Authentication** - No need to generate SSH keys!
+- ✅ **Modular Bash Scripts** - Easy to maintain and customize
+- ✅ **Includes Oh My Posh** - Beautiful terminal (optional)
+- ✅ **Simple Setup** - Just a few steps to get started

+**📝 How It Works:**
+The notebook clones this repository and uses bash scripts (`install_ssh_server.sh`, `add_ngrok_token.sh`, `run_ssh_server.sh`) to set up SSH server with password authentication.

 And there are many more exciting features for you to explore!
 <br>

 # <font color="magenta"> <p style="text-align:center"> Getting Started </p> </font>